awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 * Perform various create, read, update, and delete (CRUD) operations
 * Execute queries

-**Note:** For more information about the DynamoDB enhanced client, see https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/examples-dynamodb-enhanced.html.
+**Note:** For more information about the DynamoDB enhanced client, see [Map items in DynamoDB tables](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/examples-dynamodb-enhanced.html).

 The following shows the application you'll create.